Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Literature Review and Research Gaps

-Furthermore, various forms of information can be utilized to guide driving scene construction, such as crash reports, videos, natural languages and flowcharts.
-For example, in~\cite{gambi2019generating}, AC3R was proposed to automatically simulate crash scenarios via analyzing crash reports.
-This method leverages NLP techniques to extract key information (e.g., traffic participants and driving actions) from crash reports, transform crash information to a Lua script to control traffic participants and generate corresponding crash scenarios in simulator.
+We have only identified two relevant SE papers~\cite{gambi2019generating, du2021towards} that addressed the need of constructing complex driving scenarios.
+Gambi et al.~\cite{gambi2019generating} proposed an automated approach called AC3R that parses crash reports to driving scenarios in a simulation environment.
+Specifically, AC3R leverages NLP techniques to extract key information (e.g., traffic participants and driving actions) from crash reports and transform crash information to a Lua script to control traffic participants and generate corresponding crash scenarios.
 AC3R is limited to some simple crash scenarios like rear-end collision of two vehicles.
 In addition, as crash reports often follow rigid narrative standards, AC3R may have a difficult time translating free-form driving scene descriptions to an executable driving scene.
 As future work, it is worth investigating new techniques in NLP and CV to support automated construction of driving scenes from text or video data.
+Du et al.~\cite{du2021towards} proposed a new modeling language that describes specifications in various driving scenarios for the purpose of formal verification.
+While this new language is not directly used to construct new test cases, it can be adapted as a domain-specific language (DSL) for test generation.

+We also searched more broadly online and found some effort in addressing this need from other research communities.
+The Intelligent Vehicle and Programming Language communities has proposed several higher-level DSLs to reduce the effort of modeling objects and motions in a simulation platform~\cite{fremont2019scenic, queiroz2019geoscenario, althoff2017commonroad, bender2014lanelets}.
+For instance, Scenic~\cite{fremont2019scenic} is a probabilistic programming language which enables developers to generate complex traffic jam scenarios with just a few lines of code.
+These newly designed DSLs are more compact and flexible.
+We believe SE researchers can also contribute to this line of research.